-EC 327 THE ECONOMICS OF ENERGY
+EC 327 SUSTAINABLE ECONOMICS

 Topics in natural resource and energy economics and environmental regulation, include the allocation, development, conservation, and scarcity of natural resources.
 We study pollution control through taxes, quotas and standards using cost-benefit models as a policy guide.
 Types of energy resources, substitutability, conversion and the relevance of energy to economic growth is discussed.
-Prerequisites: EC 176 and 178.
+Prerequisites: EC 176 and EC 178 are recommended.